History of Dundalk F.C. (2002–present): Revival and dominance (2013–2020)

 Meanwhile, they had struggled in the league and eventually finished third, thus qualifying for the new UEFA Europa Conference League.
 In the FAI Cup, which also had a schedule change as a result of the pandemic, they reached the final after wins over Waterford, Cobh Ramblers, Bohemians, and Athlone Town.
 The 11–0 semi-final victory over Athlone Town saw Dundalk set a new record for the biggest win in the competition's history, and was also a new club record victory.
 They followed that with a 4–2 extra time victory over the holders, Shamrock Rovers, with David McMillan scoring a hat-trick, to win the Cup for the twelfth time.

+Upheaval (2021–present)

 The 2021 season saw Shane Keegan named first-team manager with Giovagnoli reverting to the position of 'coach' because the latter had been unable to secure a place on a UEFA Pro Licence course.
 The season began with a victory in the President's Cup, but after a run of defeats at the start of the league campaign, both Keegan and Giovagnoli left the club.
 After a period where new Sporting Director Jim Magilton took charge, Vinny Perth returned to the club as head coach in June.
 Dundalk struggled for the remainder of the domestic season with their lowest league finish since 2012 and went out to Vitesse Arnhem, 4–3 on aggregate, in the third qualifying round of the inaugural Europa Conference League.
 Before the season ended, the club was returned to local ownership when a consortium led by former co-owner Andy Connolly and sports technology firm STATSports agreed a takeover with Peak6.

 The new owners then installed former captain Stephen O'Donnell as the club's new head coach in the close season.
 O'Donnell steered his new-look side to a third place finish and qualification for the Europa Conference League at the first attempt.
+They failed to capitalise in the 2023 season, exiting the Conference League in the second qualifying round and finishing mid-table and outside the European qualification places.